ddssff/refact-global-hse/README.md

 ## Run from ghci

+Here we set some values in the Params record from scripts/CleanImports.hs, finalize the parameters, and then run the go function to perform the import cleaning.
+Setting the unsafe flag means we will run even if there are uncommitted changes in the repository.

     $ ghci
     λ> finalParams "dist/build/autogen/cabal_macros.hs" (set (ghcOpts . hsSourceDirs) ["src"] $ set toClean [(Just "src", "Refactor/CPP.hs")] $ set unsafe True def) >>= CleanImports.go